PowerGridModel/power-grid-model-io/docs/converters/pandapower_converter.md

 # Pandapower converter

-Pandapower converter can convert the pandapower `net` to power-grid-model input data.
+The pandapower converter can convert the pandapower `net` to power-grid-model input data.
 It also converts the power flow output of power-grid-model into the `res_*` Dataframes in the pandapower `net`.
 The converter can be used in a similar way as described in [Converters](converter.md).